woocommerce/woocommerce-gateway-stripe/readme.txt

 = 5.0.0 - 2021-xx-xx =

 * Add - Display time of last Stripe webhook in settings.
+* Fix - Payment Request Buttons for Chinese provinces in Chrome.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).